-Alban Lake Publishing wrote a nifty “dust jacket” description of the story: A young man is out spreading the word of the Lord, despite the heat and his own weariness.
+When the story was originally available for purchase as an eBook, the publisher wrote a nifty “dust jacket” description: A young man is out spreading the word of the Lord, despite the heat and his own weariness.
 He comes across a strange couple at a strange house, and finds his faith faltering as their oddly calm demeanor and intimate knowledge of things catches him off guard.
-Determined, he redoubles his efforts, only for them to offer him a deal – they simply want to play a simple game… First published in February 2019.
+Determined, he redoubles his efforts, only for them to offer him a deal – they simply want to play a simple game… First published by Branching Realities in February 2019.

 by DL Shirey